leela-zero/leela-zero/README.md

-# Faster Leela Zero using Theano
+# Fast Leela Zero with Theano

 The idea is to run the forwarding step of neural network in a seperated process.
 Leela Zero then communicates with the process using TCP packets (sending input boards and receiving the results).
 Current implementation uses theano for the forwarding step.